sonic-net/SONiC/doc/mgmt/gnmi/gnsi.md

 When this type of message is received the back-end will replace the content of /etc/passwd and /etc/shadow files.

 ##### SSH Mgmt
+This describes the API and expected behavior of a host service module to be named ssh_mgmt.
+This handles the backend tasks needed for Credentialz.
 ###### Create checkpoint
 When ssh_mgmt.create_checkpoint message is received the backend will make a copy of all SSH-related files.
 This copy will be used to restore the state of the SSH configuration to the state it was when this message was received.
 Files to be copied: